 Three possible conversions are possible: into cbf, hdf5 and root format.
 The detector writes 4 raw files per receiver.
 An offline image reconstruction executable has been written to collate the possible files together and produce output files.
 By default an interpolation between the values of the large pixels is performed.
 Gap pixels between modules are also inserted.

-Note that the number of images per file is hardcoded and needs to match whatever you are using in slsDetectorsPackage/slsReceiverSoftware/include/sls_receiver_defs.h:
+Note that the number of images per file in the 3.1.X release is hardcoded and needs to match whatever you are using in slsDetectorsPackage/slsReceiverSoftware/include/sls_receiv

 #define EIGER_MAX_FRAMES_PER_FILE 2000